wiktor145/QTrator/README.md

 Errors Evaluator executes all the result circuits using the quantum simulator on a given quantum backend model with defined noise.
 This is used to check whether optimized circuits on a noised backend performs closer to the ideal.
 The results of those two modules are passed to the last module - Chart Drawer.
-It helps in human evaluation and visualization of all the results.
+It helps in human evaluation and visualization of all the results."